-In order for you to stay in the U.S. and work you will need to file an H-1B Extension to extend your stay.
+To stay and work in the U.S., you must file an H-1B Extension to extend your stay.

 When should I file for my H-1B Extension?

-You must file for your H-1B Extension prior to your expiration date.
+You must file for your H-1B Extension before your expiration date.

 What if I submit my H-1B Extension after my current H-1B expiry?

-In case you fail to submit your H-1B Extension prior to your expiration date, your petition will most likely be denied and you will be required to leave the U.S. and return with new H-1B stamping.
-The days you stay in the U.S. after your expiry will be considered to be out of status.
+If you fail to submit your H-1B Extension before your expiration date, your petition will likely be denied.
+You will need to leave the U.S. and obtain a new H-1B visa.
+Staying in the U.S. after your expiry will be considered out of status.

 When is the earliest I can file my H-1B Extension?